aws/aws-mwaa-local-runner/README.md

 - There is a directory at the root of this repository called plugins.
 - In this directory, create a file for your new custom plugin.
 - Add any Python dependencies to `requirements/requirements.txt`.
-- Adds a local `constraints.txt` file to the `requirements/` directory, that you can add to your S3 bucket's dag folder.
-Ensuring you have the complete package: packaged_requirements.txt, plugins.zip, and constraints.txt, to build your private Environment
+- Adds a local `constraints.txt` file to the `plugins/` directory, this is zipped together into the `plugins.zip` artefact.
+- Creates a new `packaged_requirements.txt` file with the correct configuration for `--find-links` and `--constraint`.
+This file should be the one you rename to `requirements.txt` and upload to S3 to be used by MWAA.

 **Note**: this step assumes you have a DAG that corresponds to the custom plugin.
 For example usage [MWAA Code Examples](https://docs.aws.amazon.com/mwaa/latest/userguide/sample-code.html).